West Hills Homes & Real Estate

-West Hills Homes for Sale in Portland Oregon - Real Estate in West Hills
+Homes for Sale in West Hills Portland

-More About West Hills
+West Hills Community Amenities

 Portland's West Hills neighborhood, also sometimes referred to as Southwest Hills, is a distinct, major neighborhood with several micro-neighborhoods in the master-planned community.
 Some of the best reasons to live in West Hills include its beautiful surroundings and homes and easy access to downtown Portland.

 West Hills Schools